ibinti/ibi-the-watch-cat/md/log.md

 this is effectively a message bridge between python and c#

-python: hardware level control interface for microcontroller
+python: hardware level control interface for microcontroller. mcu uses circuitpython. not considering micropython. the usual python is called cpython - name likely from the use of c/c++ library under the hood

 c#: human user interface with maui blazor hybrid web app for web site as well as devices such as smart phone, tablet, and pc